tuongphantrue/house-price-emailer/README.md

 snippet of whatever it did receive, so a repeat failure gives something concrete to debug rather than another guess.

+This already caught one real issue: Mogi.vn's page structure shifted slightly (the price now sits a variable number of lines after the district name instead of always exactly one line after), which broke the original fixed-offset parser.
+It's now a bounded scan - look ahead until either a price is found or the next known district name is hit - instead of assuming a fixed offset, so it should tolerate small future markup drift without breaking again.

+**Nhatot.com looks like a harder block than the others.** Its reader-proxy response came back as a tiny ~500-byte stub (likely the proxy's own "this page couldn't be fetched" response) and the direct fetch hit a real Cloudflare "just a moment" JS challenge - not a rate limit, an actual challenge requiring JavaScript execution to pass.
+Neither the reader proxy nor a plain HTTP client can solve that; getting past it would need a genuine headless-browser fetch, which is a meaningfully bigger piece of infrastructure than this script currently uses.
+It's left in the source list since it's harmless (skipped silently like anything else), but don't expect it to start working without that kind of change.

 If a source still comes back empty even after retries and pacing, the realistic remaining options are: running this from a non-cloud/residential IP instead of GitHub Actions (e.g. your own computer via cron), or a paid